 Bloomberg General Obligation Bond Index is an index that represents average market-weighted performance of general obligations securities that have been issued in the last five years with maturities greater than one year.

 S&P 500 Index is a market capitalization-weighted index composed of 500 widely held common stocks that is generally considered representative of the US stock market.

 Global Investment Strategy (GIS) is a division of Wells Fargo Investment Institute, Inc. (WFII).
-WFII is a registered investment adviser and wholly-owned subsidiary of Wells Fargo & Company.
+WFII is a registered investment adviser and wholly owned subsidiary of Wells Fargo Bank, N.A., a bank affiliate of Wells Fargo & Company.

-The information in this report was prepared by the GIS division of WFII.
+The information in this report was prepared by Global Investment Strategy.
 Opinions represent GIS’ opinion as of the date of this report and are for general information purposes only and are not intended to predict or guarantee the future performance of any individual security, market sector or the markets generally.
 GIS does not undertake to advise you of any change in its opinions or the information contained in this report.
 Wells Fargo & Company affiliates may issue reports or have opinions that are inconsistent with, and reach different conclusions from, this report.

 Wells Fargo Advisors is registered with the U.S. Securities and Exchange Commission and the Financial Industry Regulatory Authority, but is not licensed or registered with any financial services regulatory authority outside of the U.S. Non-U.S. residents who maintain U.S.-based financial services account(s) with Wells Fargo Advisors may not be afforded certain protections conferred by legislation and regulations in their country of residence in respect of any investments, investment transactions or communications made with Wells Fargo Advisors.